King Henry VII’s Foreign Policy had four main aims:

 On 8th August 1503, Margaret Tudor married King James IV of Scotland.
 The marriage meant that the heirs of Scotland would be of Tudor blood.

 Death of Prince Arthur

-The premature death of Prince Arthur in April 1502 was a serious blow.
-His siblings Elizabeth and Edmund had died in infancy and Henry VII now had just one surviving son.
+The premature death of Prince Arthur in April 1502 was a serious blow for Henry VII.
+Prince Edmund and Princess Elizabeth had died in infancy and Henry VII now had just one surviving son.
 The success of the Tudor dynasty rested on the shoulders of Prince Henry.
 Elizabeth of York was now 36 years old and nearing the end of child-bearing.

 Death of Elizabeth of York

 Henry’s wife, Elizabeth of York died of complications following the birth of Princess Katherine in 1503.
-Henry suggested that he marry Catherine of Aragon, his son’s widow, but Catherine’s parents refused.
+Henry suggested a marriage between himself and Catherine of Aragon, his son’s widow, but Catherine’s parents refused.
 Joan, Queen of Naples, Margaret of Savoy and Germaine de Foix were suggested as possible brides for Henry but negotiations were unsuccessful.

 Treaty of Redon 1489